allisonorourke-ufGfGy/Election_Analysis/README.md

 ## Election- Audit Summary
 ### Business Proposal
 This code can be used to analyze multiple different elections.
 This code is writtent to read off of a csv file and pull in information to read it.
-In the following code you can see where the code pulls in the county names and the candidate names
+In the following code you can see where the code pulls in the county names and the candidate names.
+This part of the code can be changed to read different rows depending on the structure of the csv with the information on the election.
 ![candidate name](https://github.com/allisonorourke-ufGfGy/Election_Analysis/blob/main/Pulling%20candidate.png)
+This part of the code can be changed to pull in different csv files which could then be used to analyze different election results.
+In conjunction with changing the rows it is reading above then you can get a similar output but with different votes.
+![